-The coroner shrugged uncomfortably.
+The pathologist shrugged uncomfortably.
 "Maybe, but why transport a hospital to the moon?
 I mean, what's the point?
 We're not special or important.
 And they took us from the middle of London, so whoever did this isn't keen on keeping secrets."

 The Doctor's grin grew even wider.
 "Oh, that is brilliant!
 I like you, Molly Hooper."
-The coroner blushed, but the Doctor didn't seem to notice, as he was off babbling again.
+The pathologist blushed, but the Doctor didn't seem to notice, as he was off babbling again.
 "Aliens is right, not quite sure who it is yet though.
 They used an H20 scoop to move the hospital – that rain that nurse was talking about, that was an H20 scoop.
 I only realized what was going on because I started getting readings of plasma coils around the hospital."